wolfcorpftc/SkyStonePractice/README.md

-# FTC Team Code (12525)
+# FTC Skystone Practice Repo

-No documentation whatsoever.
-Enjoy.
+Code in this repository is used on the old competition robot from the Skystone season for practice purposes.